Building Community muscle -

 Strengthening Your Team

 Strong volunteer teams need continuous nurturing and communication.
-In this section, you'll find additional resources and tools to help you build volunteer leadership skills, engage new voices, respond to challenging situations, and navigate the turbulent waters of role transitions.
+In this section, you'll find additional resources to help you build volunteer leadership skills, engage new voices, respond to challenging situations, and navigate the turbulent waters of role transitions.
 In choose-you-own-adventure style, dig in to any topics that resonate with your needs in working with volunteers.

 Working with Volunteers Toolkit Articles